aminoa/rc-app/questions.md

 ## Describe your programming background in a few sentences.

-I initially got into programming from making games in Scratch and doing some online JavaScript courses back in 8th grade and continued with some classes in high school.
+I initially got into programming by making games in Scratch and doing some online JavaScript courses back in 8th grade and continued with some classes in high school.
 I got more into it while studying CS at NYU and doing research (in theoretical ML and later hardware).
 My personal projects have tended towards systems programming (C++) and web development (Next.js apps).

 ## Have you worked professionally as a programmer?